noveogroup/backbone.iobind/README.md

 * `posts:update`
 * `posts:delete`

+As with the default sync method, for a given model, ioSync will default to the `url` of the collection that model is a part of, else it will use the models `urlRoot`.

-*Note: if your url has a depth of more than one, only the first will be used.
+If your url has a depth of more than one, only the first will be used.
 Example: `/posts/comments` will still only have a namespace of `posts`.*

 ### RPC / Callbacks

 This replacement assumes that you are using socket.io's RPC (callback) formula for these events.
-Take, for example, this psuedo-code:
+Examine this psuedo-code:

 ```js
 socket.on('posts:read', function (data, callback) {